James Patton (Virginia colonist): Land grants

 In 1743, Patton applied for a grant of 200,000 acres on the "branches of the Mississippi" on the promise that he would bring one family to settle each thousand acres, however John Blair Sr. of the Virginia Council denied his request, arguing that it "might occasion a Dispute betwixt them and the French, who claimed a Right to Land on those waters."
 Besides, said Blair, he "could not conceive that any Benifit [sic] could arise to his Majesties Revenues or to the strength of this Colony by a handfull of Poor People that might Venture to settle there."

 In 1745, Patton received a land grant of 100,000 acres, the so-called Woods River Grant, on the understanding that if he was able to attract settlers to this area, another 100,000 acres would be granted.
 Patton noted that the grant would, if settled, be "a usefull Barrier...between the French, French Indians & Virginia."
-He was able to select any land he wanted as long as it wasn’t already part of previous grants.
+He was able to select any land he wanted as long as it was not already part of previous grants.
 Patton mostly chose land in the New River Valley, although he also selected some lands on the Calfpasture River west of Beverley Manor.
 A proclamation in the collection of the History Museum of Western Virginia and the O. Winston Link Museum, dated 10 October 1746, declaring legal ownership of 100,000 acres in Augusta County, dictates that the owners must "settle, cultivate, improve, and be dwelling thereon" by 15 April 1748, or forfeit their ownership.

 Patton decided in 1745 to form his own company, known initially as the Wood's River Company, and later as the New River Company.
 Among his 20 company members were John Buchanan, George Robinson, James Wood, Adam Harman, Israel Lorton, and Peter Rentfroe.
 Patton wanted corporate power to negotiate profitable purchases and sales and to participate in treaties with Native Americans, but the company made only a few purchases and dissolved after Patton's death in 1755.